MRAC-IAAC/UR_Dancing/README.md

 2. Run the personable_robotics_osc Rhino file along with the corresponding Grasshopper script

+The Rhino file can be found here as it is a large file: https://drive.google.com/file/d/1kBxjpjcbrFfDZ7HiuckwjWLcqWECq7OK/view?usp=sharing

 In the grasshopper file make sure that:
 - The inputs into the 'Firefly Receive UDP' match the OSC ports being sent from Touch Designer
 - The outputs from the 'Firefly Send UPD' match the OSC ports on the robot control software